bariudin777/AdoptPet/README.md

 ![main window](rsz_1main.jpg)

-Very simple UI give the user the quick way to navigate different components in the app without big technological knowledge.
+Very simple UI give the user a quick way to navigate through different components in the app without big technological knowledge.
 If it is your first time – then you nee to sign up with “Join now” button.
 It will lead you to the next window:

 ![main window](rsz_register.jpg)

+If you have already an acocount you just need log in: